karanpraharaj/academic-kickstart/content/post/selfdriving-captcha/index.md

 title: "You Are Building Self-Driving Cars.
 For Free."
 subtitle: ""
-summary: "We are all unwittingly cleaning the data for that trains algorithms deployed in self-driving cars."
+summary: "We are all unwittingly cleaning the data which trains algorithms deployed in self-driving cars."
 authors: ["Karan Praharaj"]
 tags : ["Deep Learning", "Artificial Intelligence"] categories : ["Computer Science", "Twitter Threads"]